mksaraf/kubernetes-lab-tutorial/content/core.md

     [root@kubem00 ~]# kubectl delete rc/nginx
     replicationcontroller "nginx" deleted

+Deleting a replica controller deletes all pods managed by that replica.
+But, because pods created by a replication controller are not actually an integral part of the replication controller, but only managed by it, we can delete only the replication controller and leave the pods running.

+    [root@kubem00 ~]# kubectl delete rc/nginx --cascade=false
+    replicationcontroller "nginx" deleted

+Now there is nothing managing pods, but we can always create a new replication controller with the proper label selector and make them managed again.

 ## Deployments
 A Deployment provides declarative updates for pods and replicas.
 You only need to describe the desired state in a Deployment object, and it will change the actual state to the desired state.
 The Deployment object defines the following details: